 When Was the First Use of Hmb Reported?

-The use of HMB as a sports nutrition supplement was first reported by the world-famous figure skater, Evan Williams, back in 2021.
+The use of HMB as a sports nutrition supplement was first reported by the world-famous figure skater, Evan Williams, back a few years ago.
 According to Mr. Williams, the supplement was very helpful for increasing the strength of his upper and lower body muscles.
 However, he felt that HMB should be used in conjunction with a regular strength training program and did not work as effectively alone.
 Mr. Williams also recommended that athletes using HMB should be in the good physical condition and not be suffering from any ailment or illness that would interfere with the absorption of HMB.

 Athletes who are looking to boost their physical performance and enhance their overall health may want to consider using an HMB supplement.
 Although this substance has not been found to have any significant effect on body composition or muscle strength in non-athletes, some studies have shown an improvement in body composition and muscle strength in athletes who have used HMB supplements.
 However, these results were not large enough to indicate the superiority of HMB over whey protein.